Some servers set a limit on the number of emails that could be sent per hour.

 arpReach is designed to manage such host limits, all you have to do is ask your web host what your hourly sending limit is and follow the guidelines below.
 Everything will run on autopilot from then on.

 Let's say your server only allows 500 emails to be sent per hour.
-The solution is to change some settings so that no more than 500 emails per hour get sent by arpReach. arpReach then will automatically manage sending 500 emails per hour until all due emails have gone out.
+The solution is to change some settings so that no more than 500 emails per hour get sent by arpReach. arpReach will then automatically manage sending 500 emails per hour until all due emails have gone out.

 Scheduled task (cron job)